Read time: 3 mins

 Zoomies often accompany these signs, demonstrating that your pup is in a positive state of mind.
 It's important to note that not all zoomies are caused by happiness; sometimes, dogs might experience them due to other factors, as we'll explore in the next sections.

 Contrary to the assumption that zoomies are solely linked to boredom, they can also stem from an excess of excitement or sensory overload.
-Boredom-induced zoomies might be seen in situations where a dog isn't mentally stimulated or engaged.

-To prevent boredom-induced zoomies, provide your dog with regular exercise, playtime, and mental enrichment activities like puzzle toys and training sessions.
+To prevent boredom-induced zoomies, provide your dog with regular exercise, playtime, and mental enrichment activities like puzzle toys and fun training sessions.

 Bath time can be overwhelming for some dogs due to the unfamiliar sensations of water and being handled.